10 Benefits of Moving Your EHR System to the Cloud

 You have better remote access from most mobile devices, PCs and Macs when you’re working with a cloud-based EHR solution.
 Through a patient portal, you can send and receive secure messages and share medical records with patients.
 Other important online tools—like scheduling, bill pay, and medical history forms—are easily accessible.

 5. Improved Connectivity Across Multiple Locations

-You enjoy multiple location support and connectivity with a cloud-hosted optometry EHR system.
+You enjoy multiple location support and connectivity with a cloud-based optometry EHR system.
 Even if you have satellite offices in Milwaukee and Boston, everyone can connect easily.
 Because all data is centralized in one location: the cloud.